Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 If you’re ready to start feeling in control of your financial future, you’re in the right place!

-In this introductory strategy series of six 1:1 coaching sessions, we cover the five key components of the Finances FIRST Framework, with a bonus session for your specific needs, on-call email support between sessions, and much more.
+In this introductory strategy series of 10 sessions, five strategy sessions cover the five key components of the Finances FIRST Framework (see below), with a bonus deep-dive session for your specific needs.
+The series also includes four coaching sessions to focus on what’s most urgent or timely in your divorce.
+Plus you get your coach’s email support between sessions, organizing templates, Your Upward Divorce Guidebook, and much more.

 “I really appreciate our sessions and it’s so nice to experience support in a positive way—I hadn’t realized how much I had NOT been receiving support!”